stevenc-stb/spdx-3-model/model/SupplyChain/SupplyChain.md

 ## Summary

-The supply chain profile documents events and processes associated with the lifecyle of a product, including its creation, transportation, usage, and decommissioning.
+The SupplyChain profile documents events and processes associated with the lifecyle of a product, including its creation, transportation, usage, and decommissioning.

 ## Description

-The supply chain profile documents events and processes associated with the lifecyle of a product, including its creation, transportation, usage, and decommissioning.
+The SupplyChain profile documents events and processes associated with the lifecyle of a product, including its creation, transportation, usage, and decommissioning.

 ## Metadata